bangbay/wp-user-avatar/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2=
+* New Features: Default Avatar customization

 = 1.1 =
 * New Features: [avatar] shortcode, direct replacement of get_avatar() and comment author avatar, more CSS classes